-Michaelmas Day falls on the 29 September and marks the fourth quarter of the year, a bountiful time in the vegetable garden, pertinent for feasting.
+Michaelmas Day – a traditional harvest festival day – falls on the 29 September and marks the fourth quarter of the year, a bountiful time in the vegetable garden, pertinent for feasting.
 Much like modern day harvest festivals.
 At one time, it was the day on which rents were settled and mayors elected, and for centuries, it was a feast day for almost everyone in the country.
 Here we’ve focused on customs that capture the imagination and recreate the tradition and romance of the Michaelmas feast.
-Perhaps this autumn, you and your family and friends can get together to celebrate Michaelmas and add your own traditions into the mix.
+Perhaps this autumn, you and your family and friends can get together to celebrate a harvest festival and add your own traditions into the mix.

 Creating Michaelmas traditions